 - Ginger boosts the overall activity of the brain and increases focus.

 - The anti-inflammatory properties of ginger and turmeric soothe muscles as well as tissues.
+It is great for pain relief.

 Turmeric – You can use either fresh turmeric or ground turmeric.